Llisha-Bleu/Pewlett-Hackard-Analysis/README.md

 >![retiring_titles](./Resources/retiring_titles.png)
 >
 >
 >3.
-The number of individuals available for mentorship mentorship program are `1,549`.
+The number of individuals available for mentorship mentorship program are `1,549`(1.7%).
 >
 >4.
+The total employees count for Pewlette is `300,024` employees.
+Their retirement rate indicates that about 30% of their workforce will be retiring.
+>
+>5.
 The number of individuals who are eligible for the mentorship program (`1,549`) compared to the total employees retiring (`90,398`), the company appears to have a huge gap to fill with an outstanding `88,849` positions/title to fill.
 >
 >**Table showing an output of eligible candidates for the mentorship programfrom the terminal:**
 >